firefly-iii/docs/docs/docs/firefly-iii/importing-data/introduction.md

 Importing transactions (automatically) into Firefly III is one of the most asked features of Firefly III.
 Everybody wants Firefly III to automatically connect to their bank and synchronize all transactions.

 In order to import transactions into Firefly III, you'll have to install and run separate tools.
 These tools can do the synchronization for you.
 All of these apps connect to the Firefly III API (documented [on a separate website](https://api-docs.firefly-iii.org/)).
-To connect these apps to the API, most require an access token or some kind of an OAuth flow to be followed.
+To connect these apps to the API, most require an access token and an OAuth flow to be followed.

 ## Some notes regarding importing transactions